oscarryz/yzc/issues.md

 ## Finalize the grammar for `when` and `match` expressions
-Decide if want to keep the `when` and `match` as separate expressions with their own keywordm  or unified them into a single `match` expression with overloaded syntax.
+Decide if we want to keep the `when` and `match` as separate expressions with their own keyword  or unified them into a single `match` expression with overloaded syntax.

-A) Separete
+A) Separate

 ```
 // Checking if an expression is true